torgtrungus/slackescapepod/README.md

-# Slack EscapePod - a Slack Exporter
+# Slack EscapePod : a Slack Exporter
+- Downloads all posts - including hidden posts older than 90 days - and associated video/image content from Slack.
-Downloads all posts, video, and image content from Slack, builds a browsable, local copy of the server.
+- Builds an offline, browsable, local copy of the server.
-Supports threads, reactions and custom emojis.
+- Supports threads, reactions and custom emojis.
 Organized by day.
+- Rescue your content before it falls into the black hole!

 ## Instructions